Sanglorian/orcus/Orcus Advanced Options - current.md

 **Cost to Learn:** 14 gp
 **Completion Time:** 4 hours
-**Components:** 14 gp in shouted drinks
+**Components:** Shouted drinks (14 gp)
 **Duration:** Instantaneous

 You cope through drink and revelry, and have mastered both.
 You can gain the benefits of a long rest by spending 4 hours drinking, carousing, and taking the occasional blackout nap.
-You can carouse in this way so long as you consume at least 4 pints' worth of ale (or equivalent drink), and you are alert and aware of your surroundings while doing so.
+You can carouse in this way so long as you consume at least 4 pints’ worth of ale (or equivalent drink), and you are alert and aware of your surroundings while doing so.

 If you carouse with another creature in this way, you can attempt to learn secrets from it by drinking it under the table.
-Each hour you spend carousing with a willing creature, make an Endure check vs the target's Fortitude.
+Each hour you spend carousing with a willing creature, make an Endure check vs the target’s Fortitude.
 On a success, that creature answers a question truthfully (even questions it would not normally answer).

 ### Shady Connections